 - Open Interest - the total number of open option contracts in the market for a particular contract.
 The more popular the contract is with options traders, the greater the Open Interest.
 An opening transaction will increase the Open Interest, and a closing transaction will decrease it.

-- Potential Return - the potential return for this strategy, assuming the stock price remains the same (i.e. flat) until the option expires.
+- Potential Return if Flat - the potential return for this strategy, assuming the options are assigned or called.
 For a covered call, Potential Return is calculated using Time Premium, your profit (income) per share between now and option expiration.

 - Time Premium = (Strike + Call Bid - Stock Last Price)